Abdulrahman361/Implementation-Of-KD-Tree-for-Nearest-Neighbor-Search/README.md

 Machine learning (for clustering and classification with spatial data)

 How It Works

-Tree Construction
+Tree Construction:

 Splits data alternately by latitude (x-axis) and longitude (y-axis) at each tree level using the median to ensure balance.

-Querying
+Querying:

 Point Lookup: Performs a binary search through the tree, alternating between x and y comparisons.

 Nearest Neighbor: Tracks the closest point during traversal and uses pruning to avoid unnecessary branches.

-Future Improvements
+Future Improvements:

 Support for higher-dimensional data (k > 2).

 Visualization tools for KD-Tree structure and query results.